 Today we’re going to work through a strategic business case to evaluate how you’re likely to perform in role.

-You have an initial investment of £50-60B to make that will have an impact in £100s of Billions over decades.
+You have an initial investment of £50-60B to make that will have an impact in the £100s of Billions over decades.
 The transformation will completely distract your Executive Team and all your senior managers leaving you unable to do anything else except the project.
-Once initiated the project cost will be sunk and and the company irreversibly comitted to the course.
+Once initiated the project cost will be sunk and the company irreversibly comitted to the course.